DarshanJShet/2-stage-OTA-gm-id-method/README.md

-# 2-stage-OTA-gm-id-method
-Design and simulation of a two-stage OTA using gm/Id methodology in 130nm technnology.
 # Two-Stage OTA using gm/Id Method

 This project presents the **design, analysis, and simulation of a Two-Stage Operational Transconductance Amplifier (OTA)** using the **gm/Id methodology** in CMOS technology.
 The gm/Id approach enables efficient design-space exploration by linking the device’s transconductance efficiency (gm/Id) to its biasing and sizing, allowing optimized trade-offs between **gain**, **bandwidth**, **power**, and **area**.